aofleejay/express-response-formatter/README.md

 ## More usages

-200 OK with "meta field"
+Response for 200 Ok with `meta field`

 ```js
 app.get('/success-with-meta', (req, res) => {